pagkly/Zed/Investopedia3/Maturity Date Definition.md

 ## Breaking Down Maturity Date

 The maturity date defines the lifespan of a security, informing investors when they will receive their principal back.
-A 30-year mortgage thus has a maturity date three decades from one it was issued and a 2-year [certificate of deposit](https://www.investopedia.com/terms/c/certificateofdeposit.asp) (CD) has its maturity date twenty-four months from when it was established.
+A 30-year mortgage thus has a maturity date three decades from one it was issued and a 2-year [[certificate of deposit]](https://www.investopedia.com/terms/c/certificateofdeposit.asp) (CD) has its maturity date twenty-four months from when it was established.

 The maturity date also delineates the period of time in which investors will receive interest payments.
-However, it is important to note that some debt instruments, such as [fixed-income securities](https://www.investopedia.com/terms/f/fixed-incomesecurity.asp), may be "callable," in which case the issuer of the debt maintains the right to pay back the principal at any time.
+However, it is important to note that some debt instruments, such as [[fixed-income securities]](https://www.investopedia.com/terms/f/fixed-incomesecurity.asp), may be "callable," in which case the issuer of the debt maintains the right to pay back the principal at any time.
 Thus, investors should inquire, before buying any fixed-income securities, as to whether the bonds are callable or not.

-For [derivatives](https://www.investopedia.com/terms/d/derivative.asp) contracts such as futures or options, the term maturity date is sometimes used to refer to the contract's [expiration date](https://www.investopedia.com/terms/e/expirationdate.asp).
+For [[derivatives]](https://www.investopedia.com/terms/d/derivative.asp) contracts such as futures or options, the term maturity date is sometimes used to refer to the contract's [[expiration date]](https://www.investopedia.com/terms/e/expirationdate.asp).

 ## Classifications of Maturity